Malaria & Safety – Marojejy NP

 Safety

-In our opinion, parks and reserves in Madagascar are generally safe places and crime is very unusual within these protected areas – this includes Marojejy National Park.
-Independent visitors should always adopt the usual precautions in towns and cities, as you would in most urban places in the world, as petty crime does exist.
+In our opinion, parks and reserves in Madagascar are generally safe places to visit and crime is very unusual within these protected areas, including Marojejy National Park.
+Independent visitors should always take the usual precautions in towns and cities as you would in most urban places in the world, as petty crime does exist.
 If you are on an organized tour your guide will look out for your safety.
 For more information, read ‘Cities & Urban Areas: Safety Precautions’ below.

-Please check the government travel advisories (see the ‘Safety & Security – Madagascar’ link below) for current information about safety in Madagascar.
+Please check the government travel advisories (see the ‘Governments’ Travel Advice for Madagascar’ link below) for current information about safety in Madagascar.

 Malaria & Vaccinations

-It is recommended to visit a travel clinic before coming to Madagascar.
-You might need some vaccinations and you can get the latest advice on which antimalarials are the most effective.
-Malaria is present in Madagascar, especially during and after the rainy season.
-The use of mosquito repellent (ideally containing DEET) is recommended, and it is good practice to wear clothes that cover you at night to avoid being bitten.
+It is recommended to visit a travel clinic before coming to Madagascar for the latest advice on vaccinations and antimalarials.
+Malaria is present in Madagascar, especially during and after the rainy season (November to April).
+The use of mosquito repellent (ideally containing DEET) is recommended, and you should wear clothes that cover you at night to avoid being bitten.

 Wildlife Viewing

-There are no dangerous mammals to worry about in Madagascar.
-There are some venomous spiders and scorpions in the country, but bites are very rare.
-You will almost certainly come into contact with leeches and, although off-putting, it is important to remember they are totally harmless.
-Wearing closed shoes, long socks and putting trousers inside your socks all help to keep them off.
+There are no dangerous mammals in Madagascar.
+There are some venomous spiders and scorpions in the country, but bites and stings are very rare.
+You will almost certainly come into contact with leeches, but they are totally harmless.
+Wearing closed shoes, long socks and tucking trousers inside your socks all help to keep them off.

 For more information, please read the ‘Wildlife Viewing Safety Precautions’ below.